Culture of Denmark

 Popular traditional Danish desserts, 'Rødgrød med Fløde' (Red fruit type jelly porridge with cream) and especially around Christmas, 'Æbleskiver', a small pancake doughnuts which are fried in oil in a special pan and are served hot with jam and icing-sugar.
 Traditionally, the æbleskiver were made with small pieces of apple in the middle which is why the are called æbleskiver, literally "apple slices".

 Danes are known for enjoying an open-minded drinking culture.
 Buying beer or alcohol is legal in shops at the age of 16, and in bars at 18.
 There is no minimum drinking age.
 However, teens are traditionally allowed to begin drinking after confirmation as 13- to 14-year-olds.

-The current number of active beer breweries is 92 (plus 11 contract brewers) - impressive - remember there are only just over 5 million Danes.
+There are currently 120 active beer breweries in Denmark (plus 11 contract brewers) - impressive - remember there are only just over 5 million Danes.
 In 2019 the Carlsberg Breweries A/S Danmark Group became the world’s fourth-largest beer company within the past two decades as it acquired other small beer brands including Kronenbourg.
 The company now operates 140 beer brands worldwide. and brews more than 500 different types of beers.

 Sports are popular in Denmark, and its citizens participate in and watch a wide variety.
 The National Sport is football (soccer), with the most notable results being qualifying for the European Championships six times in a row (1984–2004) and winning the Championship in 1992 .
 Other significant achievements include winning the Confederations Cup in 1995 and reaching the quarter-final of the 1998 Wolrd Cup.

 Denmark's numerous beaches and resorts are popular locations for swimming, sunbathing, fishing, canoeing, kayaking and a broad-range of other water-themed sports.

 Other popular sports include golf, mostly popular among the older demographic; tennis, in which Denmark is successful on a professional level; Danish Ruby Union, which dates back to 1950; and indoor sports such as badminton, handball and various forms of gymnastics.